-Upon attending an initial meeting with a Mediator a risk assessment is carried out to determine your suitability to mediation.
+Upon attending an initial meeting with a Mediator a risk assessment is carried out to determine your suitability for mediation.

 Why choose mediation instead of Court?

-- Time – Mediation is more time effective than attending at Court.
+- Time – Mediation is more time effective than attending Court.

 - Control – Mediation lets you have control over the decisions made.